Polyrific-Inc/OpenCatapult/docs/dev-guides/create-task-provider.md

 ### Create Helper classes
 Our `Program` class would get too big if we put all of the code generation logic in there.
 So it'd be wise to separate some logic into different classes.

 First we'd need a helper Class to  run CLI commands, since we'd use Angular CLI in this code generator.
 Create a folder `Helpers` since we'd have several helper classes, and create a class `CommandHelper.cs`.
-The CommandHelper static class will have a static method named `Execute` that execute a command with arguments.
+The CommandHelper static class will have a static method named `ExecuteNodeModule` that execute a node command with arguments.

 ```csharp
 using System;